jcsherin/jcsherin.github.io/posts/2025-08-16-bplustree-compare-borrow-merge.md

 ### Background Merge In MySQL InnoDB

-In MYSQL's InnoDB, tree balancing opts for a merge-first approach.
+In MYSQL's InnoDB, node underflow is handling through merging.
 Rather than performing an online tree balancing, it is offloaded as a separate asynchronous process in the background.
 The minimum occupancy of a node is configurable through the [MERGE_THRESHOLD] parameter.

 > If the “page-full” percentage for an index page falls below the MERGE_THRESHOLD value when a row is deleted or when a row is shortened by an UPDATE operation, InnoDB attempts to merge the index page with a neighboring index page.
 The default MERGE_THRESHOLD value is 50, which is the previously hard-coded value.
 The minimum MERGE_THRESHOLD value is 1 and the maximum value is 50.